kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day11/notes.md

 #### Inspection method

-For each itemByWorryLevel {
+For each itemByWorryLevel:

 1. itemByWorryLevel = itemByWorryLevel (operator) operand
 2. itemByWorryLevel = itemByWorryLevel floor/ 3
 3. if (itemByWorryLevel is evenly divisible by divisor) { throw to trueDestination } else { throw to falseDestination }
 4. totalItemsInspected += 1
-   }

 #### Do 20 rounds of inspection

-1. For each monkey {inspect each item held}
+1. For each monkey, inspect each item that monkey holds
 2. Do this 20 times

 #### Find the 2 most active monkeys